 Step 2: Upload documents in OSIRIS Application

-After you have created an enrolment application in Studielink, you will receive an email with personal login details for OSIRIS Application.
-You have a maximum of 56 days or until the application deadline to upload your documents and submit a complete application.
-After this period, if you have not submitted your application, it will be automatically cancelled.
+After you have submitted an enrolment request in Studielink, you will receive an email with personal login details for OSIRIS Application.
+You have 56 days to upload your documents and submit a complete application.
+If you have not submitted your application after this period, it will be automatically cancelled.

 You will be asked to upload the following documents: